rppradhan08/natural-language-processing/langchain-framework/README.md

 ## Landchain Framework

-Contains different usecases and tutorials using langchain framework.
+This repo contains usecases and tutorials using langchain framework.